UM-A2SRL/AePW3-LDWG/02_2022_IFASD_Riso_Cesnik/03_Nonlinear_Flutter/README.txt

-Results for the nonlinear flutter analysis of the deformed configuration as reported in Riso and Cesnik, AIAA SciTech Forum, 2022.
+Results for the nonlinear flutter analysis of the deformed configuration as reported in Riso and Cesnik, IFASD, 2022.

-All results are based on the UM/NAST model with tip loss factor tuned based on the UM/NAST-VLM model.
+All results are based on the new UM/NAST model with spanwise variable aerodynamic coefficient derivatives from the Technion data.

 All results are for the case with skin without the tip mass and without weight.